esteban-riv/projectargus/README.md

 &ensp;&ensp; +-- Zona 2 S-3 [235]<br>
 &ensp;&ensp; +-- ...<br>

 Every S** folder represent a machine folder.
-In this folder must be subfolder for every measure point and type of measure.
-Most important thing is to download Data in the correct folder.
+In these folders must be a subfolder for every measure point and type of measure.
+Most important thing is to download Data in the correct folder or change the path in the "Project Argus.ipynb" notebook.

 For Deep Learning the next folders are used in Google Drive.